sumandeb003/GraphGPS4HT/README.md

     yield collate_fn(dataset[index])
 ```
 10. Setting the argument `num_workers` as a positive integer will turn on multi-process data loading with the specified number of loader worker processes.
 For map-style datasets, the main process generates the indices using sampler and sends them to the workers.
 So any shuffle randomization is done in the main process which guides loading by assigning indices to load.
 A `DataLoader` uses single-process data loading by default.
+11. Host to GPU copies are much faster when they originate from pinned (page-locked) memory.
+For data loading, passing `pin_memory=True` to a DataLoader will automatically put the fetched data Tensors in pinned memory, and thus enables faster data transfer to CUDA-enabled GPUs.